Carlos Correa is back with the Astros -- this time at third base

 But when the Twins told him that they would be rebuilding for the rest of the season – and probably beyond – Correa OK’d a deal back to Houston, where he still owned the house from his first go-’round with the Astros.

-“My wife hates the cold,” the 2017 World Series champion said before making his Astros return in Friday night’s game against the Boston Red Sox.
+“My wife hates the cold,” the 2017 World Series champion said before making his Astros return in Friday night’s 2-1 loss to the Boston Red Sox.
 “We kept the house in Houston just to come back to, and our family and friends are there.
 So we live there, so it works perfectly.

 “You never want to burn bridges in this game.
 You never know how things are going to end up panning out,” Correa said.
 “My relationship in Minnesota (is) fantastic, same here in Houston when I left.
 And now you see that I’m back.”